moonrepo/starbase/README.md

 An application is divided into phases, where [systems](#systems) in each phase will be processed and completed before moving onto the next phase.
 The following phases are available:

-- **Initialize** - Register and or load [components](#components) into the application instance.
+- **Startup** - Register and or load [components](#components) into the application instance.
   - Example: load configuration, detect workspace root, load plugins
 - **Analyze** - Analyze the current application environment, update components, and prepare for execution.
   - Example: generate project graph, load cache, signin to service
 - **Execute** - Execute primary business logic.
   - Example: process dependency graph, run generator, check for new version
-- **Finalize** - Finalize whether a success or failure.
+- **Shutdown** - Shutdown whether a success or failure.
   - Example: cleanup temporary files

-The initialize phase processes systems serially in the main thread, as the order of initializations must be deterministic, and running in parallel may cause race conditions or unwanted side effects.
+The startup phase processes systems serially in the main thread, as the order of initializations must be deterministic, and running in parallel may cause race conditions or unwanted side effects.

 The other 3 phases process systems concurrently by spawning a new thread for each system.
 Active